matiaszabal/quantization_vs_security/README.md

 # quantization_vs_security
-experiment
+2 experiments

-# Adversarial LLM Security Benchmarking: Quantization Decay and Scalability Vulnerabilities
+# 1. Adversarial LLM Security Benchmarking: Quantization Decay and Scalability Vulnerabilities
+# 2. SLAMP: Mitigating the Safety Tax in Quantized LLMs via Selective Precision and Activation Steering

+##1.
+Adversarial LLM Security Benchmarking: Quantization Decay and Scalability Vulnerabilities
 ## Overview

 This repository documents a high-fidelity adversarial assessment of State-of-the-Art (SOTA) Large Language Models (LLMs) performed in December 2025.
 The research specifically investigates the **Security Decay Factor** introduced by 4-bit quantization and the counterintuitive scaling of vulnerability surfaces in reasoning-optimized models like **Llama-3.1-Tango-70B**.